autowarefoundation/autoware.universe/planning/behavior_velocity_out_of_lane_module/README.md

 Moreover, parameter `action.distance_buffer` adds an extra distance between the ego footprint and the overlap when possible.

+#### Avoiding chattering

+In order to avoid chattering caused by unstable predicted paths, parameter `action.min_duration` allows to set a minimum time during which a slow down or stop point is inserted.
+The slow down or stop point is only removed if no out of lane collision is detected for that duration.

 ### Module Parameters

 | Parameter                     | Type   | Description                                                                       |